 Suggested Cameras For Wildlife Photography

-Following is a selection of DSLRs, both full-frame and APS-C, which we recommend for wildlife photography.
-While not a definitive list, these models represent the latest options from their respective makers.
-When selecting a DSLR, also consider the telephoto lenses and teleconverter options available for the models you’re evaluating.
+Following is a selection of DSLRs and mirrorless cameras which we recommend for wildlife photography.
+While not a definitive list, these models are excellent options from their respective makers.
+When selecting a camera, also consider the telephoto lenses and teleconverters available for the models you’re evaluating.

 Canon EOS-1D X Mark II